algao1/blurb/content/posts/kv_store.md

 ## Log Structured Merge Tree

 For our implementation, we'll be using a log structured merge tree (or LSM tree).
-It is a data structure that is comprised of two other data structures, **memtables** which exists strictly in memory, and **SSTables** which exists strictly on disk.
+It is a data structure that is comprised of two other data structures, **memtables** (an in-memory data structure that stores key-value pairs) which exists strictly in memory, and **SSTables** (sorted strings tables, which we'll explore later) which exists strictly on disk.

 The memtables are kept in the first layer of the tree, sorted in chronological order.
 Similarly, the SSTables are divided into different layers from newest to oldest.

 ![LSM Tree](/blurb/img/lsm_tree.png)

-This setup allows all our writes to be sequential (which is really fast!), and have decent read speeds.
+This setup allows all our writes to be sequential since we're always writing to the latest table (which is really fast!), and have decent read speeds.

 ```go
 // lsm_tree.go